meteostat/dev/src/python/api/daily/interpolate.md

 ## Parameters

+The `limit` parameter specifies the maximum number of consecutive `NaN` values which should be filled.

 | **Parameter** | **Description**                                      | **Type** | **Default** |
 |:--------------|:-----------------------------------------------------|:---------|:------------|
 | limit         | Maximum number of missing consecutive values to fill | Integer  | 3           |